 Therefore, both diets aim to lower insulin levels to enable fat burning.

 A key synergistic factor now comes into play.
-Those already on a ketogenic diet can get into efficient fat burning more quickly with intermittent fasting and thus lose weight faster.
+Those already on a ketogenic diet can get into efficient fat-burning faster with intermittent fasting and thus lose weight faster.

-How Much Weight Can You Lose in a Week/Month With Intermittent Fasting and Keto?
+How Much Weight Can You Lose in a Week With Intermittent Fasting?

 There can be no blanket answer to this question.
 People, their initial situation, and their bodies are individual.